Welcome back for another film review 🙂

 The ending was so random and surreal to me, and had a corny feel because of that, but I really enjoyed this film even so.
 It reminded me of a much less graphic ‘Gone Girl.’
 There were definitely some elements of it in ‘A Simple Favour.’

 Overall I thought this film was intriguing, and the character of Emily was certainly mysterious and alluring.
 I liked the two main characters as characters, as they were interesting, and had a certain depth to them.
+This was a story of two very different women, mothers, and characters– caught up in a crazy and thrilling series of events.

 Have you watched this film?
 Are you a fan of Blake Lively?
 Would you consider giving this film a try?